julie-andre/SecureBankMobileApp/README.md

 ### 3. How did you hide the API url?

 The exchanges with the API are secured over a TLS connection provided by the OkHttp library.
-SO, the API URL is hidden during network connection.
+So, the API URL is hidden during network connection.

 ![](./images/Http_connection.PNG)